1Password/scim-examples/docker/README.md

 For this method, you'll need to have joined a Docker Swarm with the target deployment node.
 Learn how to [create a swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/).

 After you've created a swarm, log in with `docker swarm join`.
-Then use the provided bash script [./docker/deploy.sh](deploy.sh) to deploy your SCIM bridge.
+Then use the provided [`deploy.sh`](/docker/deploy.sh) Bash script to deploy your SCIM bridge.
 The script will do the following:

 1. Ask whether you're using Google Workspace as your identity provider so you can add your configuration files as Docker Secrets within your Swarm cluster.
 2. Ask whether you're deploying using Docker Swarm or Docker Compose.